FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Normalisation** :

-* **Overfitting** : Refers to a model that models the training data too well, which negatively impacts the performance of the model when presented with new data.
+* **Overfitting** : Refers to a model that models the training data too well, which negatively impacts the performance of the model when presented with new data

 * **Parameters** : The weights and biases of a neural network.

-* **Preprocess** : Converting 'raw' data into numeric form using function such as `normalisation' and 'scaling'.
+* **Preprocess** : Converting 'raw' data into numeric form using function such as `normalisation' and 'scaling'

 * **Rectified Linear (ReLU) activation function** :